UAL-RE/ReQUIAM/README.md

 Here, the script will update the specified `<username>` to be associated with the `123456` quota and the `testportal` portal.
 Much like `script_run`, execution requires the `--sync` flag.
 Otherwise, a list of changes will be provided.
-Note that `<username>` can be a list of comma-separated users (e.g., `user1,user2,user3`) or a .txt file with each username on a new line.
+Note: `<username>` can be a list of comma-separated users (e.g., `user1,user2,user3`) or a .txt file with each username on a new line.
 ```
 user1